ludus-leonis/FreeBeeGee/README.md

 * Asset browser for your token/tiles.
 Individual libraries per room.
 * Sticky notes and dice trays.
 * Templates to setup tables and populate your library from.
-* Easily transfer rooms between servers.
-Or keep an `*.zip` as offline backup.
+* Download snapshots of your rooms, transfer them between servers or keep an offline backup.
 * Privacy friendly.
 No user tracking.
 No 3rd-party scripts.
 Rooms are deleted after some (configurable) time, usually 48h.
 * File & folder-based.
 No database required.
 Easy to install and maintain.
 * Open source software (AGPL-3.0).
 Server/API written in PHP, client in JavaScript.